Shubhojeetban/AnimeIT/README.md

   ## Features

   1. Authenticated login using JWT token Authentication.
+  2. Email verification at signup for activation of the account.
-  2. Customed Exception for clear error debuging.
+  3. Customed Exception for clear error debuging.
-  3. Well Documented for client usage.
+  4. Well Documented for client usage.